 Propelled by my medical crisis, once back home in America, I did search for my birth mother and eventually located her.
 An emotional roller coaster ensued but, in the end, finding and meeting Katherine was a profoundly healing journey.
 I have Roberta to thank for that.

 By the time I left school and Paris, our relationship had deteriorated significantly.
 I couldn’t wait to leave her flat with all its complicated rules and shifting moods and temperaments.
-It bothered me that she refused to say thank you for anything, whether it was an errand I had run for her or dinner I had cooked.
+It bothered me that she refused to say thank you for anything, whether it was an errand I had run or dinner I cooked.
 Not once did she utter the words.
 It was as if they pained her.

 Upon my departure, she gifted me a wooden box of exquisite, genuine Laguiole cheese knives—a different shape blade for various types of cheese, naturellement—with the iconic Napoleonic bee emblem affixed to their handles.